St. Paul's Church (Halifax, Nova Scotia): Cogswell Family

-The memorials to the family of Henry Hezekiah Cogswell also dominate the church.
+The church features memorials for the family of Henry Hezekiah Cogswell.
 There are monuments placed to four of his children, three of which died while Henry was alive.
 His son Rev. William became a celebrated orator and author.

 Ritchie Family

-The memorials to the family of Hon.
-John William Ritchie also dominant the church.
+The church features memorials for the family of Hon.
+John William Ritchie.
 There are memorial windows placed for a son and five of his daughters.
 His twelve children donated money for the memorial window on the south side of the church.